Qprop/Galaxy-of-Thoughts/blog/2020/tragedy_of_commons/tragedy_of_commons.md

 This theory was originally brought to fore in 1833 and how it appllies to us some 180 years later is fascinating.
-May be if we remembered that this is resource that will need replenishing and should be shared.
+May be if we remembered that this is a resource that will need replenishing and should be shared.
 We will not panic and go stock out the supermarkets.